 To make changes to enrolment details a Change to Enrolment Form must be completed.
 This form is available on Moodle in the Forms area under the Information menu (learn.laidlaw. ac.nz).
-An application to change enrolment details will be approved by the School of Theology and submitted to Student Services.
+An application to change enrolment details will be approved by Student Support and submitted to Student Services.